 If a bat has had any skin contact with a person, the bat must be euthanized and tested for rabies.
 If a bat has had contact with a pet, the bat may be sent for rabies testing.
 Contact your doctor, veterinarian or local public health authority immediately in cases of contact with a bat.
 Learn more about rabies transmission.

 Bat populations are in decline, and injured bats can be rehabilitated.
-Call our Provincial Call Centre at 1-855-622-7722 for advice on safely containing bats and finding a wildlife rehabilitator.
+Call our Animal Helpline at 1-855-622-7722 for advice on safely containing bats and finding a wildlife rehabilitator.

 Small deceased wild animals can be buried or put in the garbage.
 For larger animals on private property, you may need to contact a waste removal company for help.